dabit3/react-amplify-appsync-files-s3/README.md

 ### Amplify Console

+Click the button to deploy this application to the Amplify console.

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/dabit3/react-amplify-appsync-files-s3)

 Then change the bucket policy [in your S3 bucket](https://s3.console.aws.amazon.com/s3/home) for files in the `images` folder to be public (in order for the Product images to be publicly viewable):